 The Board shall have the ability to enact rules, regulations, and fees to cover the use of the amenities by renters.

 Enforcement.
-In the event of any violation or breach of any of the restrictions contained herein by an lot owner or agent of such owner, the owners of the lots within the development, or any of them, jointly or severalty, shall have the right to proceed at law or in equity to compel compliance to the terms hereof or to prevent the violation or breach of any of the restrictions set out above, but before litigation may be instituted, ten (10) days written notice of such violation shall be given to the owner or his agent, The failure to enforce any right, reservation or condition contained in this declaration, however long continued, shall not be deemed a waiver of the right to do so hereafter as to the same breach or as to a breach occurring prior or subsequent thereto and shall not bar or affect its enforcement.
+In the event of any violation or breach of any of the restrictions contained herein by an lot owner or agent of such owner, the owners of the lots within the development, the Board or any of them, jointly or severalty, shall have the right to proceed at law or in equity to compel compliance to the terms hereof or to prevent the violation or breach of any of the restrictions set out above, but before litigation may be instituted, ten (10) days written notice of such violation shall be given to the owner or his agent, The failure to enforce any right, reservation or condition contained in this declaration, however long continued, shall not be deemed a waiver of the right to do so hereafter as to the same breach or as to a breach occurring prior or subsequent thereto and shall not bar or affect its enforcement.

 Severability.
 The invalidation by any court of any restriction contained in this declaration shall in no way affect any of the other restrictions, but they and each of them shall remain in full force and effect.

 15) Variance Process.
 Appeal Decisions by the Board or Architectural Committee may be appealed to the Board in writing within 30 days of a decision.
-The Board the appeal within 60 days of receipt.
-A simpl majority vote will be required to determine the appeal, either as denied or accepted.
+The Board shall hear the appeal within 60 days of receipt.
+A simple majority vote will be required to determine the appeal, either as denied or accepted.